thomasballinger/posts/2016-06-01-python-closures.markdown

 To find our closure we'll start with the importance of environment to our functions and compare lexical and dynamic scope.
-Then follow the evolution of variables scoping in the Python language over the last 25 years.
+Then we'll follow the evolution of variables scoping in the Python language over the last 25 years.
 We'll conclude that some Python certainly supports closures, but that which Python functions count as closures and since which version of Python they have depends on the definition of closure used.